MrBounty/HEG/README.md

 Go, developed by Google, embodies simplicity and productivity.
 Its fast compilation times make it ideal for rapid development.
 While not the best in any specific category, Go excels in overall performance and ease of use.

 ### EdgeDB
 EdgeDB is a modern database designed with developer experience in mind.
 Its queries integrate seamlessly with Go, using similar data structures and types.
-EdgeDB simplifies complex SQL queries and offers numerous quality-of-life features.
+EdgeDB simplifies complex SQL queries and offers numerous quality-of-life features with a UI to explore and query data from a browser.

 ### HTMX
 HTMX allows you to handle user inputs by sending requests to the server and updating parts of the HTML using attributes.
 This reduces the need for complex JavaScript frameworks for apps with small to medium interactivity.
 While HTMX does not eliminate JavaScript entirely, it significantly reduces the amount required.